Moving to Pori

 After arriving at Helsinki Airport, there are three options for public transportation to get to Pori by:

 The app is available in Finnish, Swedish, and English.
-When booking a ticket from the airport, you need to specify Helsinki Airport as the departure point and Pori as the destination.
-Due to the railway connections, your journey will be divided into three parts: Helsinki Airport Tikkurila , Tikkurila Tampere , Tampere Pori .
+When booking a ticket from the airport, you need to specify the departure point and the destination.
+Due to the railway connections, your journey may be divided into parts, where you may need to switch trains.

-• Tickets for the bus can be purchased through the website or mobile apps Onnibus or Matkahuolto.
+Tickets for the bus can be purchased through the website or mobile apps for Onnibus or Matkahuolto.
+You can also use the route planner

 Finnish culture

-• Satakunta is a region known for its fish dishes.
-One of Satakunta’s specialties is the lamprey, a jawless, eel-like fish.
-However, a more famous traditional dish from Satakunta is the Porilainen, a grilled food found all over Finland.
-The authentic Porilainen consists of two slices of toasted bread with a Metsästäjä (Hunter) sausage as the patty.
-The seasonings used in Porilainen are onion, cucumber salad, mustard, and ketchup.
-(Yle)
+Satakunta is a coastal region However, a more famous traditional street food from Satakunta is the Porilainen, a grilled sandwich found all over Finland.
+An authentic Porilainen consists of two slices of toasted bread with a Metsästäjä (Hunter) sausage, similar to bologana, as the patty.
+It is then traditionally topped with onions, relish, mustard, and ketchup (Yle)

 Source of foto: Pohjanmaan grilli

-The preservation of maritime culture is evident in the food traditions, and Satakunta is particularly known for its fish dishes.
+The preservation of maritime culture is evident in the food traditions of Satakunta and the region is particularly known for its fish dishes.
+One of Satakunta’s specialties is the lamprey, a jawless, eel-like fish.
 The influence of Swedish cuisine on food names and tastes can also be seen.
-The most visually striking fish dish is the Pori parish dish, crucified vendace: a salted vendace fillet is attached to a board with wooden nails and smoked over an open fire.
-Vendace and Baltic herring are also commonly used in the region.
+The most visually striking traditional fish delicacy in Pori, is crucified vendance: a salted vendace fillet is attached to a board with wooden nails and smoked over an open fire.
+Whitefish and Baltic herring are also commonly used in the region.

 A local specialty is the smelt, which is caught in early autumn.
-Many believe that the only right way to enjoy this finger-thick, round-mouthed fish is salted and served with snaps.
+Many believe that the only right way to enjoy this finger-thick, round-mouthed fish is salted and served with schnapps.

 Source of foto: Sydän-Satakunta

-• In Finland, punctuality is highly valued, and arriving late to appointments is considered impolite.
+In Finland, punctuality is highly valued, and arriving late to appointments is considered impolite.
+There is a much flatter hierarchy in Finland compared to other cultures: bosses and teachers are often referred to by first name by students or underlings.
 Finns are often perceived as reserved and calm, as they tend to keep strong emotions private, especially in public settings.
-Politeness also extends to respecting personal space and queuing etiquette, where overtaking in lines is frowned upon.
+Politeness also extends to respecting personal space and queuing etiquette, where overtaking in lines is frowned upon (except on highways).
 Finns value direct communication and tend to get straight to the point in conversations without much small talk.
 Greetings typically involve eye contact and handshakes, although hugs are becoming more common among friends.

 Lähde: Finland Civic orientation textbook Suomen Pakolaisapu ry Finnish Refugee Council